eschnett/SimplexPoly.jl/README.md

 These is the basis element for 2-forms.
 The only (constant) basis polynomial is: dx ∧ dy.

+TODO: This is wrong; there should be 3 basis polynomials.

 ### Trimmed polynomial complex Pᵣ⁻Λᵏ

 Polynomial complex Pᵣ⁻Λᵏ for polynomial order r=2 in n=2 dimensions.